-J-2(II) Old Rifle Range (Ranges and Berms)
+J-2(ll) Old Rifle Range (Ranges and Berms)

 UXO 7 consists of a 500-yard rifle range, a south pistol range, a north pistol range, trap range, and a skeet range.
 The area covered by the ranges is approximately 16 acres.
 Originally, UXO 7 was part of SWMU 7.
 However, changes to the Navy's Environmental Restoration program, including the standup of the Munitions Response Program led to the creation of a separate unit in order to address the ranges.
 In addition, an IM removal was conducted at the north pistol range [also known as the Old Pistol Range (OPR)] as part of SWMU 7.
 Under this IM, 290 tons of lead contaminated soil was removed from two backstops at the OPR.
 The additional ranges were investigated under the MRP in late 2007.
 In 2009, a draft of the UXO RFI report was submitted to the U.S. EPA.
-An IM to remove lead and polycyclic aromatic hydrocarbon contaminated soils is planned for 2012.
+An IM to remove lead and polycyclic aromatic hydrocarbon contaminated soils was completed in May 2014, resulting in the off-site disposal of 6,560 tons of soil.